AlfaSchz/titanpad-backup-tool/README.md

 The native download as zip option did not work for us.
 It seems we had just too much pads for the sever to handle.

-So I tunned this [bash script](https://github.com/AlfaSchz/titanpad-backup-tool-wget/blob/master/titanpad_backup_wget.sh) to wget and backup my pads.
+So I tunned this [bash script](https://github.com/AlfaSchz/titanpad-backup-tool-wget/blob/master/titanpad_backup_wget.sh) to wget and make a local backup of our pads.
 Forked from [here](https://github.com/domenkozar/titanpad-backup-tool/blob/master/titanpad_backup.sh).

-The most tricky part was re-login once the sesion expires and keep looping through the pads.
-Some grep, conditional and recursion does the trick.
-I also removed the zipping bit, the cron bit (since this should be a one time and goodbye backup) and left it verbose.

 Please use it gently or we might overload titanpad.com servers.
 Any improvement, specially in this regard, would be very welcome ;)

+ ***Note**: The pads will be backed up in your local computer.
+The backup will contain only the latest version of the pad but it will still show the colors of the authors.
+The timeslider does not work.*

 ---